 Android is a very broadly used platform by Google for mobile devices.
 Many phone manufacturers have adopted Android as the OS for them.
 The following explains how you can enable wifi calling on Android.
 The steps may vary for each phone vendor or model from the same phone vendor.
 We are using Galaxy S8, for example.
 On other device models, it may be a little different.

 - Use the slider to turn on/off the feature.

-Does a question come, that how a wifi network signaling converts to the LTE-EPC network?
+Does a question come about how wifi network signaling converts to LTE-EPC?
 This is possible via a gateway ePDG or evolved packet data gateway.
-This connects the public internet to the LTE network.
+This connects the public Internet to the LTE network.
 A secure IP-based communication takes place between the wifi network and ePDG.